 20 mph sign mockup / University of Arkansas

-The speed limit for residential streets could soon change in Fayetteville.
+A lower speed limit for residential streets goes into effect this weekend in Fayetteville.

-City Council members on Tuesday heard a proposal to reduce the default limit from 25 mph to 20 mph to match the speed limit in business districts.
+City Council members last month approved a proposal to reduce the default limit from 25 mph to 20 mph to match the speed limit in business districts.

-If approved, any residential street without a speed limit sign would be lowered to 20 mph.
-All other streets with existing signs would remain at 25 mph, but could eventually be changed over time.
+The new law, which begins Saturday, Nov.
+6, means that the speed limit on any residential street without a speed limit sign is now 20 mph.
+All other streets with existing signs will remain at 25 mph, but will eventually be changed over time.

-Recommendations from organizations like the League of American Bicyclists and People for Bikes all advise lowering speed limits to no higher than 20 mph on minor residential streets.
-The city’s own Mobility Plan suggests speed limits be set between 15-20 mph in residential areas.
+Organizations like the League of American Bicyclists and People for Bikes have advised lowering speed limits to no higher than 20 mph on minor residential streets, and the city’s own Mobility Plan suggests speed limits be set between 15-20 mph in residential areas.

-Dane Eifling, the city’s mobility coordinator, said the university plans to lower speed limits on and around the main campus in response to a resolution from the Associated Student Government following two fatal pedestrian crashes involving university affiliates.
-In a staff memo, Eifling said the university is awaiting an ordinance change from the city before installing any new signs.
+Dane Eifling, the city’s mobility coordinator, said the university plans to lower speed limits on and around the main campus in response to two fatal pedestrian crashes, and is awaiting an ordinance change from the city before installing any new signs.

-A map provided in the council’s agenda packet shows 13 proposed locations for 20 mph signs along the borders of the university campus.
-The signs, according to included mockups, would show a 20 mph speed limit, but would also include a smaller notice that reads “unless otherwise posted.”
+There are 13 locations set for 20 mph signs along the borders of the university campus.
+The signs would show a 20 mph speed limit, but would also include a smaller notice that reads “unless otherwise posted.”